What Is a Hotel Channel Manager and How It Works

 Two-Way vs. One-Way Channel Managers

-A one-way channel manager pushes your updates out to OTAs — but doesn't pull reservation data back.
+A one-way hotel channel manager pushes your updates out to OTAs — but doesn't pull reservation data back.
 You still have to check each platform manually for new bookings.

 A two-way channel manager works in both directions.
 It pushes availability and rates out, and pulls confirmed bookings back in.
 This is the industry standard today, and the only type worth using.